microsoft/FluidFramework/docs/content/docs/data-structures/map.md

     }
 }
 ```
-Now lets consider the scenario where two users begin to edit the task at the same time.
-Let's have User A begin editing the `title` whereas User B is editing the `description`.
+Now consider the scenario where two users begin to edit the task at the same time.
+For example, User A begins editing the `title` while User B is editing the `description`.

 Each time that User A makes an edit, `map.set("task1", editedTask)` will get called where `editedTask` will hold the new `title` values.
 Similarly, whenever User B makes an edit, `map.set("task1", editedTask)` will also be called but `description` will now hold the updated values.
 However, since `SharedMap` uses the LWW merge strategy, whichever user sent their `editedTask` last will overwrite the others edit.
 If User A's `set` occurs last, `task1` will now hold the updates to the `title` but will have overwritten User B's updates to `description`.
 Similarly, if User B's `set` occurs last, `description` will be updated but not `title`.

-There are two strategies to avoid this clash:
+There are two strategies to avoid this behavior:
 1. We can store each of these values in their own key and only hold the key at which they are stored in the `task1` object itself.
 This would mean your `SharedMap` could have an object like:

 ```json